dengpeng/gram/README.md

        - `totalRecords`
     - `404 Not Found` if no end point can be found with the given id

-## Get started

-1. Start server

-       java -jar gram-0.0.1-SNAPSHOT.jar

-2. Open browser and go to: http://localhost:9000/ , or interact directly with the REST-interface at http://localhost:9000/config

-3. All defined end points can be accessed at http://localhost:9000/mock/*

-### Command-Line Parameters

-* `--server.port=<port>`

-  Server by default starts with port *9000*.
-Use this parameter to change to other port.

-* `--data=<JSON data file>`

-  Server by default starts with no end point definition.
-If a file named `data.json` exists in the same directory the JAR file is executed, or any file specified using `--data`, server will attempt to parse the file content into end point definitions and load them.
-(File format must be JSON, the content should look similar to the response of GET-request to REST-API `/config?download`)

 ## Development

 ### Requirements